„Finding the Dream Team: Challenging Reactors with Catalysts“

 Moreover, the complex development paths for catalytic materials as well as optimization guidelines for advanced processes will be thematised.
 Besides discussions of basic reaction engineering concepts, advanced topics such as possibilities of digitalization and interaction with downstream processing will be addressed.

 The necessity of interdisciplinary work will be shown, and expressed in selected lectures and the interaction provided in the group work sessions.
-The Summerschool will be will be highly interactive, giving the participants the possibility to work on own their own vision of the ideal combination of a reactor with catalysis.
+The Summerschool will be highly interactive, giving the participants the possibility to work on their own vision of the ideal combination of a reactor with catalysis.

 Which topics will be addressed during the summerschool?

 • Heterogeneous Catalysis, Reaction Engineering